acg/alangrow.com/content/blog/turn-vim-into-excel-tips-for-tabular-data-editing.html.md

 <div class="center image">
   <a href="../images/blog/vim-as-spreadsheet.png"><img src="../images/blog/vim-as-spreadsheet-thumbnail.png" /></a><br/>
-  <small>Vim editing <a href="http://www.census.gov/econ/cbp/download/">US census data on 2010 county business patterns</a></small>
+  <small>Vim editing <a href="http://www.census.gov/econ/cbp/download/">some 2010 US census data</a></small>
 </div>

-I tried to edit data in spreadsheet programs, I really did.

-But it's a fact: Vim ruins you for life.
-Power corrupts.

-Of course, Vim can edit tabular data too, although there are a few things that will make it more pleasant.
-For this discussion I'm assuming you're editing files in tab-separated value format (TSV).

-*"But what about CSV files?"* [Just](http://en.wikipedia.org/wiki/Comma-separated_values#Lack_of_a_standard).
-[Don't](http://www.catb.org/esr/writings/taoup/html/ch05s02.html).

-**Do**: convert your CSV to TSV and back for editing.
+[Vim](https://www.vim.org/) can edit just about anything, including tabular data.
+This post has a few tips for making stock Vim more spreadsheet-like.

+We'll assume you're editing files in tab-separated value format (TSV).
+CSV is a [notoriously thorny](http://en.wikipedia.org/wiki/Comma-separated_values#Lack_of_a_standard) file format with plenty of edge cases and surprises, so if you have CSV files, it's simpler to sidestep all that and roundtrip CSV to TSV for editing.

 ## A Note on the TSV Format ##

-To really do TSV right, you should escape newline and tab characters in data.
+To do TSV right, you should escape newline and tab characters in data.
 Here are two scripts, [csv2tsv](https://gist.github.com/acg/5312217) and [tsv2csv](https://gist.github.com/acg/5312238), that will handle escaping during CSV <-> TSV conversions.

 Converting CSV to TSV, with C-style escaping: